-In 1984, a group of mothers living in public housing watched seven of their children fail kindergarten and decided to do something about it.
-From that modest beginning, The Child and Family Network Centers was born, and has since expanded both the reach and depth of its programs, serving nearly 200 at-risk children and their families.
-Most are immigrants who live substantially below the poverty line, have on average an 8th grade education (at most), and speak English as a second language.
-CFNC provides, at no cost, the high-quality preschool education and related services that children and families need to prepare and empower themselves for success in school and in life.
-Early education, health services, family support, English language learning, and financial literacy programs are provided onsite in Alexandria, where families are doubly disadvantaged, economically and linguistically.
-Recognized for outstanding service by the Annie E Casey Foundation and former Virginia Governor and current Senator Mark Warner, CFNC offers comprehensive care that really addresses the problem.
+When a group of mothers in public housing watched 17 of their children fail kindergarten, they decided to do something about it.
+CFNC was born, and it now serves 138 at-risk children and their families.
+Most live below 130% of the poverty line (some nearly twice that), have an 8th grade education at most, and speak English as a second language.
+CFNC provides, at no cost, the high-quality preschool education and related services that children and families need to prepare for success in school and in life – workshops that help parents advocate for their children's education, support education at home, and help children transition to kindergarten.
+Early education, health services, and family support are provided onsite in Alexandria, where families are doubly disadvantaged, economically and linguistically.
+CFNC offers comprehensive care that really addresses the problem.
 You can be part of the solution.

 Headquarters: VA-City of Alexandria

 Where They Operate: VA-City of Alexandria; City of Alexandria; Arlandria; Lynnhaven; Charles Houston; West End